jack-meis/data-analytics-template/code/README.md

 ### notebooks

 Folder for python notebook files (.ipynb)
-'sample.ipynb' is a python notebook that serves as a template for python notebook files

 Python notebook files should be run in the order that they appear in the notebooks folder based on the following naming convention: